Replica Keldysh field theory of quantum-jump processes: General formalism and application to imbalanced and inefficient fermion counting: Numerical methods

 As shown in Sec.~\ref{sec:no-jump-evolution}, this can be recast in terms of the single-particle density matrix as

 where $U(t) = \mathrm{e}^{-\mathrm{i} H t}$.
 This completes the first time substep.

-Before discussing the unconditional evolution in the second substep, we emphasize that treating local measurements independently allows us to choose a time step that does not scale as $\Delta t \sim L^{-1}$.
-In practice, we select $\Delta t$ such that the jump probability at a single site, estimated from Eq.~\eqref{eq:P-jump-l} with $\eta=1$ and half filling as $P_{\mathrm{jump}, l} = \gamma \Delta t$, is $0.0125\,\%$.
-We verified that the results remain unchanged upon doubling or halving $\Delta t$.
+Before turning to the unconditional evolution in the second substep, we briefly discuss the validity of our algorithm.
+Our approach amounts to applying the standard first-order method independently and in parallel at each lattice site.
+This procedure is clearly justified for uncoupled lattice sites in the absence of hopping, that is, for $J = 0$ in Eq.~\eqref{eq:Hamiltonian-matrix}.
+When fermions are allowed to hop between sites, a jump at one lattice site affects the statistics of subsequent jumps at other sites.
+In our approach, this effect is not accounted for when multiple jumps occur simultaneously within the same time step.
+However, a jump at site $l$ can influence other jumps within a given time step only inside a light cone of width $\sim J \Delta t$.
+Moreover, even within this light cone, the resulting correction is itself of order $\Delta t$.
+We therefore expect our approach to reproduce the standard first-order method up to higher-order corrections in the time step.

-We have not attempted a rigorous analysis of the error incurred by treating local measurements independently.
-Instead, we performed numerical benchmarks: observables linear in the state agree quantitatively with the unconditional evolution that can be computed numerically exactly as described in Sec.~\ref{sec:unconditional-evolution}.
+While we have not attempted a fully rigorous analysis of the error introduced by treating local measurements independently, we performed numerical benchmarks.
+We found observables that are linear in the state to agree quantitatively with the unconditional evolution that can be computed numerically exactly as described in Sec.~\ref{sec:unconditional-evolution}.
 Furthermore, for balanced and efficient fermion counting with $\gamma_+ = \gamma_-$ and $\eta = 1$, our results agree well with those of Ref.~\cite{Starchl2025}, obtained using a numerically exact method~\cite{Daley2014}.
 The implementation in Ref.~\cite{Starchl2025} relies on the rates being balanced, $\gamma_+ = \gamma_-$, in which case fermion counting can be rephrased as a random generalized measurement.
 In that case, the waiting time between jumps can be sampled from an exponential distribution, and the evolution between jumps can be implemented through exact diagonalization.